 This is where cannabis comes in.
 It could be a safer and more natural way to treat hepatitis C.

 Cannabis alone won’t treat hepatitis C, and it doesn’t address the complications that cause liver disease and cirrhosis.
 However, it can be beneficial for treating the symptoms that are associated with either the virus itself or the side effects related to HCV drugs, such as nausea.

 CBD is a promising pharmaceutical supplement because it’s non-psychoactive, and has been examined across various disease states, including multiple sclerosis.
 But while a lot of studies have analyzed the anti-inflammatory effects of the compound, not much is known about the antiviral activity of CBD.

 One 2006 study done by Diana L. Sylvestre, MD, who is an assistant clinical professor in the Department of Medicine at the University of California, suggests that using cannabis during HCV treatment could offer symptomatic and virological benefits by helping patients to maintain adherence to the often painful and challenging medication regime.

 Standard HCV therapy requires the use of two powerful drugs, ribavirin and interferon, over a period of a few months.
-Because of the severe side effects associated with these drugs, many patients don’t finish their treatment and thus may develop chronic liver disease, liver cancer, or cirrhosis.
+Because of the severe side effects associated with these drugs, many patients don’t finish their treatment and thus may develop chronic liver disease, or cirrhosis.